lijecaru/carla-display/README.md

 2. Draw something (i.e. trajectories) in the web browser.
 3. TBD

-## How to use it?
+## Build

-Following building steps are ONLY tested on Ubuntu 18.04
+Following building steps are ONLY tested on Ubuntu 18.04 with Carla 0.9.6

 backend part (should be in the same machine of the carla simulator)